Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 ```

 For example, a 256-voxel axis has `CRPIXi=128.5`.
 Other reference pixels and non-zero `CRVALi` values are valid and
 can describe cropped or displaced volumes.
-This profile treats each FITS array value as a cell-centred voxel sample.
+This profile treats each FITS array value as a cell-centered voxel sample.
-JHV therefore places the volume boundaries half a pixel step beyond the first and last sample centres.
+JHV therefore places the volume boundaries half a pixel step beyond the first and last sample centers.
 This aligns the
-FITS voxel centres with the texel centres of the GLES 3D texture and makes the rendered parallelepiped enclose the
+FITS voxel centers with the texel centers of the GLES 3D texture and makes the rendered parallelepiped enclose the
 complete voxels.

 ## Lossless tiled compression